hemantaph/ler/docs/autoapi/ler/gw_source_population/cbc_source_redshift_distribution/index.rst

    .. py:method:: merger_rate_density_detector_frame(zs, param=None)

-      Function to compute the merger rate density (source frame).
-The output is in source frame and is unnormalized.
+      Function to compute the merger rate density (detector frame).
+The output is in detector frame and is unnormalized.

       :Parameters: